WEBSITE PRIVACY NOTICE

 Disclosure and Access Rights: You have the right to request that we disclose to you certain information regarding our collection, use, disclosure and sale of personal information specific to you.
 Such information includes:

-• Categories of third parties with whom we disclose the personal information;
+- Categories of third parties to whom we disclose the personal information;

 Correction Right: You have the right to request that we correct any inaccuracies in the personal information that we retain, subject to certain statutory exceptions, including, but not limited to, our compliance with U.S., state, local and non-U.S. laws, rules and regulations.
 We will notify you in writing if we cannot comply with a specific request and provide an explanation of the reasons.